-This is a college-preparatory, high school level, biology course that would be recomended in a student’s freshmen year.
+Apologia’s Exploring Creation with Biology 2nd Edition is a college-preparatory, high school level, biology course that would be recommended in a student’s freshmen year.
 It is designed to be an independent study.
 It includes tests, labs, and video clips to go along with the course.
 Dr Jay L. Wile is the author of this course.

-The are 16 modules to be covered in one year.
 The student will read the modules and answer review questions throughout each module.
 There is a study guide at the end of each module to be done before the student takes a test.
 There are tests for each module.
 There are 1-2 experiments for each module.
-Many of the experiments are examing prepared slides under the microscope.
+Many of the experiments are examining prepared slides under the microscope.
 There are four animal dissections.

 All of these supplies can be easily purchased from Apologia or many other homeschool suppliers.
 I do suggest to shop around for the best prices.

 The student will be introduce to the study of biology in the first module.
 The student will then start to study the five kingdoms of the animal world.

 The sixth module is the study of the cell.
 It is great chapter that explains the magnificent world of cells.

 The seventh module is the study of cellular reproduction.
 Again there are some great video clips to go with this chapter.